 - Alert teachers if they are not able to complete work

-Staff can expect parents with children learning remotely to:
+Staff can expect parents with pupils learning remotely to:

 - Seek help from the school if they need it